CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 #### APP.4.3.A1 Creating a Security Policy for Database Systems [Information Security Officer (ISB)]

-On the basis of the institution's general security policy, a specific security policy for database systems MUST be created, which comprehensibly describes requirements and specifications on how database systems can be operated safely.
+On the basis of the institution's general security policy, a specific security policy for database systems MUST be created in which comprehensible requirements and specifications are described, how database systems can be operated safely.
 The policy MUST be known to all staff responsible for database systems and fundamental to their work.
 If the policy is changed or deviated from the requirements, this MUST be agreed and documented with the ISB.
 It MUST be checked on a regular basis to see if the directive is still correctly implemented.
 The results MUST be documented in a meaningful way.

 #### APP.4.3.A2 Installation of the database management system